- How do I know who holds the copyright in a work?

 YouTube has a policy for placing material on the site with which users must comply, offered in its Terms.
 Rutgers University has a YouTube channel and the same rules apply.

 Social media site have developed policies for placing material on their sites, available by referring to “Terms” or “Terms and Conditions” on those sites.
-For example, Facebook has a Statement of Rights and Responsibilities.
+For example, Facebook has a Terms of Service.
 Generally rules are that any material posted must be created by the user or posted with the permission of the copyright holder and no material may be posted that infringes someone else's rights or otherwise violates the law.